SURF CAMP NICARAGUA

 Travelling to and around Nicaragua

 The weather in Nicaragua is always hot and tourist-ready.
 The dry season, from November to April, offers sunnier days and little or no rain, but the swells are less consistent.
-During the rainy season the prices are lower and the island is breathtakingly green, but there’s also risk of natural disasters due to heavy rainfall, so you may want to rethink visiting between September and October.
+During the rainy season the prices are lower and the island is breathtakingly green.
 The thrill chasers are welcome to visit around March through November when the waves reach a staggering 6m height in some spots.
 Otherwise, the waves are much more friendly during the rest of the year making it the perfect place for beginners or those who just want a calm, reliable surf.

 If you’re interested in soaking up the culture as well as the salty water, you may want to keep in mind the cultural events that take place in Nicargua when booking a date for your travels.
 For the horse lovers amongst you, from 5th to 9th January Granada city hosts the Caballo Español Pura Sangre Fair, during which horse owners showcase their most beautiful animals.
 It’s a huge international event that attracts even those tourists that know nothing about horses.
 Around March 24th is also a great time to come and enjoy the Joy for Life Carnival in Managua.
 At this time of the year you can join the Nicaraguan people in their fiesta on the streets of the capital.